belarge/datascience_wearablecomputing/README.md

 This script reads in the UCI HAR Dataset to perform analytics regarding Wearable Computing.

-The data required for this script can be found from - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The data required for this script can be found from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+An Explanation of the original data can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The output variables are: